SharePoint/sp-dev-docs/docs/declarative-customization/column-formatting.md

 <br/>

-The following example shows how a lookup field might be used on a current field.
+The following example shows how a image field might be used on a current field.

 ```JSON
 {